 APPLYING FOR FINANCIAL AID

 The application period begins January 1 of each year for the following academic year.
 An academic year for financial aid awarding purposes consists of the fall, spring and consecutive summer terms; for example: Fall 2013, Spring 2014 and Summer 2014.
 As soon as possible after January 1st, an applicant should submit their financial aid application.
 The Free Application for Federal Student Aid (FAFSA) should be completed and submitted electronically at www.fafsa.ed.gov.
-The Texas Application for State Financial Aid (TASFA), created by the Texas Higher Education Coordinating Board) is posted to our website as soon as it is available.
+The Texas Application for State Financial Aid (TASFA), created by the Texas Higher Education Coordinating Board, is posted to our website as soon as it is available.
 All other required forms should be completed and forwarded directly to the TAMIU Financial Aid Office.

-Approximately 7-10 days from the filing date of the FAFSA, the applicant will receive a Student Aid Report (SAR) from the processor.
-If you provided an email address on your FAFSA application, you will receive an electronic SAR from the federal processor.
-The applicant should review their SAR for any additional steps required by the processor.
+Approximately 7-10 days from the filing date of the FAFSA, the applicant will receive a Student Aid Report (SAR) from the federal Central Processing System (CPS).
+If you provided an email address on your FAFSA application, you will receive an electronic SAR from the federal CPS.
+The applicant should review their SAR for any additional steps required by the federal CPS.

 Applications for assistance cannot be fully considered until all of the required documents are received by the Financial Aid Office and the applicant's admission status as a regular degree-seeking student is approved by the Admissions Office.

 Students must submit a financial aid application every year.
-The application process must be completed by the last class day of the term to be considered for aid for that period of enrollment.
+The application process and all documentation must be completed before the last class day of the term to be considered for aid for that period of enrollment.
 Financial Aid cannot be received for periods of non-enrollment.